gabriellegao/data-engineering-zoomcamp/05_batch_processing/README.md

    - The algorithm of Reshuffling is called External Merge Sort

 Stage 2
-   - Place the same groupby into one block (partition).
+   - Receive and store the same groupby into one block (partition).
    - Complete the rest of jobs (e.g. aggregation)
 ### Spark Join
 Stage 1